- Achieving Sustainable Site Design through Low Impact Development Practices

 - Dach + Grün—the most respected vegetated roof publication worldwide, a German language quarterly published by FBB (Fachvereinigung Bauwerksbegrünung e.V.).
 To subscribe contact Verlag Dieter A. Kuberski GmbH, Postfach 102744, 70023 Stuttgart, Germany (Fax 011-711-2388619)

-- Green Roof Infrastructure Monitor—the most comprehensive English language periodical dedicated to vegetated roofs is published quarterly by Green Roofs for Healthy Cities (GRHC).
+- Living Architecture Monitor—the most comprehensive English language periodical dedicated to vegetated roofs is published quarterly by Green Roofs for Healthy Cities (GRHC).
 A quarterly web-based publication, Green Roof Infrastructure Journal, is available to GRHC members.

-- Introduction to the FLL-Guidelines (PDF 105 KB)—a brief overview of the FFL guidelines written by Peter M. Philippi of Green Roof Service, LLC.
+- Introduction to the German FLL-Guideline for the Planning, Execution and Upkeep of Green-Roof Sites (PDF 105 KB)—a brief overview of the FFL guidelines written by Peter M. Philippi of Green Roof Service, LLC.

 - Green Roofs: Ecological Design and Construction by Earth Pledge, foreword by William McDonough.
 Schiffer Publishing, Ltd., Atglen, Pennsylvania, 2005.